 (a) A sensor (e.g., optical or micro-wave sensor); if vehicle speed is determined by a sensor, the speed measurements shall comply with the requirements of paragraph 8. of Annex 5, or alternatively, the total trip distance determined by the sensor shall be compared with a reference distance obtained from a digital road network or topographic map.
 The total trip distance determined by the sensor shall deviate by no more than 4 per cent from the reference distance.

 (b) The ECU; if vehicle speed is determined by the ECU, the total trip distance shall be validated according to paragraph 3. of Annex 6 and the ECU speed signal adjusted, if necessary, to fulfil the requirements of paragraph 3. of Annex 6.
 Alternatively, the total trip distance as determined by the ECU can be compared with a reference distance obtained from a digital road network or topographic map.
-The total trip distance determined by the ECU shall deviate by no more than 4 per cent from the reference.
+The total trip distance determined by the ECU shall deviate by no more than 4 per cent from the reference distance.

 (c) A GNSS; if vehicle speed is determined by a GNSS, the total trip distance shall be checked against the measurements of another method according to paragraph 6.5. of Annex 4.